Execute multiple guest operating systems on one single CPU

 Saving physical space

-Virtualization of multiple guest systems offers the consolidation of multiple physical ECUs into one hardware.
+Virtualize multiple guest systems to consolidate multiple physical ECUs into one hardware.

 Higher performance